sami0vic/CTF/Cryptography/4th CTF Challenge/READMECAREFULLY.txt

 One of the easiest and earliest known ciphers but with XXI century twist!
 Nobody uses Alphabet nowadays right?
-Why should you when you have your keyboard?
+Why should you when you have your qwerty keyboard?

 BUH'tdy,|Bim5y~Bdt76yQ